 Coaching for vision and culture

 Once a critical mass of leaders and S&OP stakeholders show effective mindset and behaviours, S&OP effectiveness will increase.
-With increasing process and behavioural effectiveness, the S&OP meetings can become the most important governance structure in the business and therefore an important company culture influence.
+With increasing process and behavioural effectiveness, the S&OP meetings will become the most important governance structure in the business and therefore an important company culture influence.
 The next post in this series, coaching for vision and culture.